Ekkehard-Schulze/precision-temperature-logger/README.md

 for example, for usage in agar plates or liquid samples.

-- An alternative firmware supports other sensor types for an extended temperature range or for logging humidity, atmospheric pressure, infrared non-contact temperature and illuminance.
+- An alternative firmware supports other sensor types for an extended temperature range or for logging humidity, atmospheric pressure, infrared non-contact temperature and illuminance, see below.

 Notes
 -----